-LIEM is offering a one-day practical workshop to help staff working in libraries, information and archives services understand how people typically react to change.
+LIEM offers a one-day practical workshop to help staff working in libraries, information and archives services understand how people typically react to change.
 It provides some personal strategies for dealing with the changes experienced.

 Copyright Without Tears

-This workshop with copyright expert Graham Cornish is an interactive training event providing the opportunity to ask questions and discuss copyright issues in a friendly and relaxed atmosphere.
+This workshop is an interactive training event providing the opportunity to ask questions and discuss copyright issues in a friendly and relaxed atmosphere.
 Suitable for beginners or those with some knowledge of copyright issues the day is aimed at anyone who supplies information of any kind or creates it.

 Handling conflict situations

 Do you face conflict situations during your work and want to learn how to resolve these constructively?
 This one-day training is aimed at any level of staff who may experience conflict in their roles - within their organisation, within their team, with external agencies or customers.
 Please note it is not a course about dealing with physical aggression.

 Achieving your goals at work often means gaining the help, co-operation and commitment of others both within and beyond your own organisation.
 This training will help to: increase your personal influence and build working relationships; develop an effective influencing strategy; recognise the impact of your own style and approach on others; express your views confidently and persuasively with a realistic outcome in mind.

 Introduction to People Management

 LIEM's one-day training event aimed at team leaders and operational managers working in library, information and archives services to help them: be clear on their role and responsibilities in relation to managing people; develop a personal leadership style; performance manage in a way that motivates and gets the best from employees; identify actions to deal with their most significant challenge in managing employees

 Managing for Excellent Customer Service in Libraries, Archives & Information Services